clustertech/cpfs-os/docs/design/32-recovery.md

   * The MS is set to be standby, and the FC Fim processors in the active MS are restarted.

-For rebuilding DS:

-  * Each of the DS other than the target DS sending a stream of resync info Fims (which contains mtime and size information) and DS resync Fims (which are inode-offset tagged file content) to the target DS, in a well-defined ordering.
-Once all resync Fims are sent, the DS sends an "end" Fim to the target DS.
-  * The target DS remove the old content, and then use these Fims to regenerate the file mtime and date, compute the checksum and rebuild the file content.
-  * Once all end Fims are recevied, the target DS sends an "end" Fim to the MS.
-  * The MS sets the DSG state to ready, and broadcast the information to the DSG and the standby MS.  The FC Fim processors in the active MS are restarted.

-When a MS or DS is restarted sufficiently quickly, the data in it are still mostly valid.
+When a MS is restarted sufficiently quickly, the data in it are still mostly valid.
 So it is possible to optimize the resynchronization by sending only inodes modified after the failover.
 In particular, we need to resynchronize an inode of a previously failed server only if (a) it is modified before the failure but the replication reply is not yet received, or (b) it is modified or (c) deleted in the currently active server.

 It is too hard to check for (a) efficiently, so instead we check whether the file is very new compared to a time when the server is